duranangela/notes/README.md

 This app is written in vanilla javascript and JQuery, and is hosted at [https://duranangela.github.io/notes/](https://duranangela.github.io/notes/).

 The backend is built through AWS, using API Gateway, Lambda, and DynamoDB.
 It is directly available [here](https://ba2w3lgnm5.execute-api.us-west-1.amazonaws.com/prod/), and has two endpoints, get '/todos' and post '/todos'.

+The two lambda files included in the repo are copies of the actual code used for AWS Lambda.